Skip to content

 Diagram illustrating the Self-Taught Reasoner (STaR) methodology, where a model iteratively improves by learning from its own generated rationales.

-Deng et al. (2023) introduced the concept of Implicit Chain-of-Thought (ICoT), which uses knowledge distillation to train a student model to reason using its internal hidden states.
-In this process, the student model learns to emulate the layer-by-layer hidden-state trajectories of a larger teacher model as the teacher generates an explicit chain of thought.
-The goal is to distill the teacher’s “horizontal,” step-by-step reasoning into a more efficient “vertical” reasoning process that occurs implicitly within the student model’s layers.
-While this method significantly speeds up inference time, this efficiency comes at a cost.
-The authors report that the implicit approach leads to a notable decrease in task accuracy when compared to models that generate an explicit chain of thought, highlighting a direct trade-off between inference speed and final performance.
+Deng et al. (2023) introduced Implicit Chain-of-Thought (ICoT), which uses distillation to train a student model to match the hidden-state trajectory of a larger teacher as the teacher generates an explicit chain of thought.
+The goal is to push the teacher’s step-by-step reasoning into the student’s layers.
+This can reduce inference time, but the paper reports a drop in accuracy versus explicit CoT, especially on harder tasks.

 Diagram explaining Implicit Chain-of-Thought (ICoT), where a student model learns to reason implicitly by mimicking the hidden-state trajectory of a larger teacher model.